WansonChoi/HATK/docs/_5-1_Manhattan.md

 ![Manhattan_example](img/README_5-1_Manhattan_example2.png)

-As omnibus test is peformed restricted to only amino acid markers, Only the signals of amino aicd positions(Red) are shown in the omnibus Manhattan plot.
+As omnibus test is peformed restricted to only amino acid markers, Only the signals of amino acid positions are shown in the omnibus Manhattan plot.